jadanpl/E-Commerce-Shipping/README.md

 ## Recommendation 📥
-* Utilize Randomized or Grid Search to tune the hyperparameters to check if the accuracy score would be higher.
+* Utilize Randomized Search or Grid Search to tune the hyperparameters to check if the accuracy score would be higher.
 * Handle the class imbalance using SMOTE, SMOTE-TOMEK, ADASYN, or SMOTE-ENN techniques.
 * If it is possible, we could include other variables that might be relevant in predicting customer rating, such as types of products and product quality.